The Theological Crisis

 And the earth will rise up against him.

-29This is a wicked person's portion from God,
+29“This is the wicked man’s portion from God,

 Zophar continues to argue that no matter how rich, no matter how favored or how high a position one has, if he has sinned somehow, he will be brought low.
 He speculates that while Job's arguments and claims may have affected him, he declares that he does not know any more than Job all of the circumstances surrounding his situation.
 He also rejects Job's declaration that he is an innocent man who still trusts God to vindicate him.